jdcloudcom/en/documentation/Hybrid-Cloud/JDFusion/Operation-Guide/jdfusion-cloud-deployment.md

 - #### How to quickly build orchestration templates by use of variables?

  - Overview
    - When creating Deployment, the use of variables can enhance flexibility and improve reusability of orchestration template.
 Use of resource variables can achieve pre-association between resources.
-For example, to batch build a set of applications, including one Virtual Private Cloud, one Subnet, one VM Instance, one Public IP, and the names of all resources are “web-a”, parameters can be defined in Deployment according to the following example:
+For example, to batch build a set of applications, including one Virtual Private Cloud, one Subnet, one VM Instance, one Public IP, and the names of all resources are "web-a", parameters can be defined in Deployment according to the following example:
 ```json
 {
  "deployment": {